Why did I start writing & illustrating books for children?

 ARISTOTLE

 I believe strongly in the quote by Aristotle “Give me a child until he (she) is 7 and I will show you the man (woman)“.
-As a children’s Art teacher in my early career and someone surrounded by children all my life I know something has went wrong.
+As a children’s Art teacher in my early career & someone surrounded by children all my life I know something has went wrong.
 What has changed with this young generation in those first 7 years of life?
 What did I see in the eyes of those young teenagers?
 How can we ensure this trend is reversed especially with the challenges our youth have faced this past year?
 How can we ensure the next generation are empowered and inspired?

 For those young teenagers I was inspired to write my first fantasy book ‘The Gamekeepers; the Highland Games’.
-And for the next generation under the age of seven I hope to encourage and inspire them to simply dream starting with ‘The Scribblers’.
+And for the next generation under the age of 7 I hope to encourage and inspire them to simply dream starting with ‘The Scribblers’.

 Plus if you love dogs learn more about ‘My First Friend; your first pet dog”